Skip the Stuff — Live the Day: Build Strong Mental Health with Ferris Bueller

 ✨ Try something new just because it makes you feel alive.

-Lesson 2: Less Stuff, More Adventures
+Lesson 2: Seek Out Adventures

 Ferris grinned, eyes gleaming with mischief.
 “Sure, I could’ve begged my parents for a fancy car or the latest gadget — but where’s the fun in that?
 Instead, I made the most of what I had… like borrowing my friend Cameron’s dad’s Ferrari.”